takku-123/Predictive-Heart-Disease-Diagnostics-Using-SVMs/README.md

    ```bash
    git clone https://github.com/takku-123/Predictive-Heart-Disease-Diagnostics-Using-SVMs.git
    ```
-2. **Open the Excel File**:
-   Use the provided sample dataset and Solver configuration to explore the models.
+2. **Open the Excel File**: Navigate to the repository folder, locate the Excel file, and open it.
+The file contains the dataset and pre-configured Solver settings necessary for running the SVM models.
 3. **Test Your Data**:
    Replace the sample data with your own dataset to validate predictions.
 4. **Enable Solver Add-In**: